 3 bras.
 I recommend bringing two pairs you regularly wear plus a convertible or strapless bra.

 1 formal outfit.
 I packed a green almost-knee-length dress with black stockings, but you can pack what you’re comfortable with.
+It matched nicely with a pair of black flats that also matched my “going-out” outfits.
 It should be formal enough to wear to ballets, theaters, and other formal events.

 Accessories & Shoes